sdtemple/your-first-model/README.md

 - [BirdCLEF 2022](https://www.kaggle.com/competitions/birdclef-2022)
 - [BirdCLEF 2021](https://www.kaggle.com/competitions/birdclef-2021)

+---

 I also included acoustics data that are not bird sounds from the following:
 - Different colored noise from [starter-code/sim-color-noise.ipynb](starter-code/sim-color-noise.ipynb)
-- The Urban8K data [here](https://urbansounddataset.weebly.com/urbansound8k.html)
+- The first fold of Urban8K data [here](https://urbansounddataset.weebly.com/urbansound8k.html)
 - Rain sounds from the DBR dataset at the Freesound repos [here](https://labs.freesound.org/datasets/)

 I processed the data to include the acoustics of 10 species.
 More details: